Applications for the Spring 2021 cohort will open on August 15th – Information will be posted soon!

 The iMSA is flexibly designed to meet the needs of the modern day student; whether you want to transition into accounting, sit for the CPA exam, become a CFO, or apply leading analytics skills into your existing career.

-Fall 2020 cohort applications are now open!
+Fall 2020 cohort applications are now closed!

 The program has two official start dates throughout the year, in January and August.
 Students can begin as non-degree students at any time throughout the year.